raas-dev/configent/README.md

 No startup pitches, I am a DevOps principled environment bootstrapper.

-- 100% automated installation of only curated, stable and battle-tested tools
+- It must happen by running one command.
+Moving mouse is not productivity.
-- 95% consistent user experience both on macOS and the beloved Linux distros
+- Does not install 100s of tools most of which run well ad-hoc in container.
-- There is only one way to install, update and change language and tool versions
+- 95% consistent user experience both on macOS and the beloved Linux distros.
-- If something switches context faster than `tmux` and `zsh`, we'll switch to it
+- There is only one way to manage programming languages and tool versions.
-- Secure open web browser, AI-first editor and a killer terminal.
-That's it.
+- AI-first in terminal and in editor.
+Open source everywhere doable.

 | ![Screenshot of Brave Browser and VSCode with tmux and zsh](ui/target.webp) |
 | --------------------------------------------------------------------------- |

 A few features:

-- Setup is one command, run `up` to upgrade every package manager in the system
+- One character `.aliases`: The fastest are the commands one does not type.
-- macOS `docker` experience as it was with Docker Desktop, but it does not cost
+- Apps are Rust, Go and C for speed, and `n`ix-shells are for ad-hoc binaries.
-- Command-line is Rust, Go and C for speed and `n`ix-shells for ad-hoc binaries
+- macOS `docker` experience as it was with Docker Desktop but it does not cost.
-- One character `.aliases` - the fastest are the commands one does not type
+- Run `up` to upgrade every package manager but respect the locked versions.
-- Ask GPT in terminal (`a`), code (`c`) or open a chat session (`ai`)
+- Quick ask GPT in terminal (`a`), code (`c`) or open chat session (`ai`).

 Works on x86-64 and ARM: